 - Co-facilitated supervision training with Melanie Fennell and Antonia Sumbundu in 2015.

 - Facilitated a peer supervision group at the OMC (supervision of trainers)

-- I attended the supervision workshop run by the CIC and led by Alison Evans and Cindy Cooper in 2016
+- I attended the supervision workshop run by the Mindfulness Network and led by Alison Evans and Cindy Cooper in 2016

 - MBCT supervision for the general public, chronic health difficulties, recurrent depression and health anxiety in NHS and non NHS settings

 I have had a daily practice since 2002.
 I make use of all the practices which are core to the MBCT/MBSR curriculum, as well as using teachings from personal retreats as a guide to particular intentions I might choose.
 I have had support from a regular mentor for several years.

 Research Activities and Interests